Behind the Scenes of DC's 2022 Holiday Boat Parade

 Kopp recalls past themes that the neighborhood created: a gingerbread house, “A Nightmare Before Christmas,” the Nationals World Series trophy.
 One year, he recalls, the theme was a dip for Old Saint Nick.
 Says Kopp: “The bow on my boat, the space is very large.
 So we made it look like a giant pool and then had people get different types of decorations that looked like they were at Santa’s pool party.”

-This year’s build will feature a deeper dive into the theme of mermaids, mermen, and mer-people.
+This year’s build will feature a deeper dive into the theme of holiday mermaids, mermen, and mer-people.
 Kopp says some are in it to win the various prizes, but he’s just in it for the collaboration.

 Once the parade ends, Wharf Marina residents will often leave their light displays up throughout the holiday season.